se-edu/learningresources/contents/data/sql/SQL.md

 ORDER BY num;
 ```

 An important thing to note here is that queries aren't executed from top to bottom.
-This example query actually follows this logical order of execution:
+The  query actually follows this logical order of execution:
 1. `FROM` clause
 1. `WHERE` clause
 1. `GROUP BY` clause